bohdaq/rust-web-server/DEVELOPER.md

 I personally use [IDEA Community Edition](https://www.jetbrains.com/idea/download/) with [Rust plugin](https://www.jetbrains.com/rust/), it is free and works quite well with code inspections.

+UPDATE 28.01.2023: I've got an [open source license](https://www.jetbrains.com/community/opensource/) from JetBrains on all products.

 However, I **run and test from terminal**.

 Before proceeding, it is a good idea to update rust toolchain: